-

 Documentation Specialist

 Kendra is a professor of Biology at Wilmington College.
-She received her B.S. in Biology from George Washington University stand her Ph.D. from Pennsylvania State University.
+She received her B.S. in Biology from George Washington University and her Ph.D. from Pennsylvania State University.
 After working as an ecologist for the US Environmental Protection Agency in Chicago and as Director of Science for The Nature Conservancy of Ohio, Kendra began her tenure-track position at Wilmington College in 2004.

 -